Cisco to launch new features for Webex

-Cisco Systems Inc (CSCO.O) said on Tuesday it would launch a set of new features for Webex, ranging from background noise cancellation to adding polls and quizzes to make meetings more interactive.
+STOCKHOLM (Reuters) - Cisco Systems Inc said on Tuesday it would launch a set of new features for Webex, ranging from background noise cancellation to adding polls and quizzes to make meetings more interactive.

-Conferencing platforms such as Webex, Zoom (ZM.O) and Microsoft (MSFT.O) Teams have seen a surge in usage as the coronavirus pandemic has spurred a seismic shift to online working, learning and socialising.
+Conferencing platforms such as Webex, Zoom and Microsoft Teams have seen a surge in usage as the coronavirus pandemic has spurred a seismic shift to online working, learning and socialising.

 Cisco, which also unveiled a new Webex logo, said its new hybrid work suite would be as much as 40% cheaper than a la carte.